Bukit Dumbar: History

 In the years following World War II, there was growing concern about water sufficiency in George Town.
 New sources of raw water were explored, leading to the construction of two underground reservoirs at Bukit Dumbar by 1958 with a combined capacity of 8000000 impgal.
-A 20 acre public park was created 150 m above sea level, on top of the reservoir complex that supports the southern parts of George Town, such as Gelugor, Bayan Lepas, Relau, Teluk Kumbar, Gertak Sanggul and Balik Pulau.
+A 20 acre public park was created 150 ft above sea level, on top of the reservoir complex that supports the southern parts of George Town, such as Gelugor, Bayan Lepas, Relau, Teluk Kumbar, Gertak Sanggul and Balik Pulau.
 By 2018, two additional reservoirs were added to the complex, bringing the total capacity to 162000000 L.

 In 1987, the Penang Water Supply Corporation opened a squash training centre at Bukit Dumbar.
 The centre has since produced some of Malaysia's top squash players, including Nicol David and Low Wee Wern.
 In acknowledgment of Nicol David's accomplishments, the facility was renamed the Nicol David International Squash Centre by the Penang state government in 2010.